mataspetrikas/RxHome/README.md

 # RxHome
-A lightweight RxSwift library for HomeKit accesories
+A lightweight RxSwift library for HomeKit accesories.

-Note: RxHome is currently still in alpha, it's not advised to use it in production codebase
+Note: RxHome is currently still early work in progress, technically in alpha, it's not advised to use it in production codebase

 ## Installation